minhtriet/frozenlake/README.md

 ↓
 Sidestep (p=0.1)
 ```
 Find the optimal policy for the agent.
-For example, with a reward of -0.04 per cell, optimal policy is
+For example, with a reward of -0.04 per cell, the optimal policy is
 ```
 →  →  →  ✗
 ↑  ✗  ↑  ✗